cormullion/Karnak.jl/docs/src/examples.md

 # Examples

-## The Tube
+## The London Tube

-One example of a small network in real life is the London Underground, known as "the tube".
-The 250 or so stations are connected with tracks, and the network can easily be modelled using a simple graph.
+One real-world example of a small network is the London Underground, known as "the Tube".
+The 250 or so stations in the network can be modelled using a simple graph.

+### Setup

-This is the setup required.
-The CSV file contains the station names, latitude and longitudes, and connectivity details.
+If you want to follow along, this is the setup required.
+The CSV file `examples/tubedata-modified.csv` contains the station names, latitude and longitudes, and connectivity details.

 ```julia
 using Karnak, Luxor, Graphs, NetworkLayout, Colors